 - Beliefs that an individual is trying to cause harm to the individual taking the drug

 - Difficulty coordinating due to feeling dizzy

 Besides the severe mental and physical health effects, bath salts are a type of poison.
 The drug can lead to death from heart attack, stroke, organ failure, or suicide.

 Bath salts abuse is primarily among adults aged 19 to 39, but it is also used by children as young as 13 and adults as old as 49.
 The drug is obtained under a wide range of possible names and is usually purchased on the streets.

 The street names of the drug primarily relate to the color and the possible euphoric effects.
 Names related to waves, water, and weather conditions are common, such as hurricane, blizzard, or lightning.
 The drug is also named after animals, primarily doves and leopards.

 Legality of Bath Salts

-The dangerous substance is illegal around the United States.
+The dangerous substance is illegal in the United States.
 A national law was signed in 2012 that bans the substance after the increase in deaths, calls to the Poison Control Center, and hospitalizations from the drug.

 Poisonous synthetic drugs are addictive, dangerous, and require help to overcome.
 Bath salts are a type of poison that gradually kills the body.
 When an addiction, or bath salts abuse develops, it is important to seek professional help to overcome the challenging first steps and start on the road to recovery.